SEO Inc. CEO -Garry Grant as a Podcast Guest.

 But when you go and talk about the big brands, I’ll never forget Eric Schmidt.
 He was the, uh, former CEO of Google.
 He said we have to put more emphasis on the big brands and rank them higher just because they’re a brand.
 So they’re doing that.
 And you know, Google says they never manipulate the search values.

-Uh, well, they do with big brands, they put, put ’em at the top like Walmart, um, JC Penney’s well, JC Penney had an issue, but the big box, big brand stores are going to secure those top rankings.
+Uh, well, they do with big brands, put ’em at the top like Walmart, um, JC Penney’s well, JC Penney had an issue, but the big box, big brand stores are going to secure those top rankings.
 Plus, they have a lot of links and a lot of people linking to them, and they have a lot of money to spend on marketing.

 I want you to do all the work.
 Why, why do I have to actually get reviews?
 In addition to you helping me.
 Yeah, we have, uh, we have worked that out with a lot of clients.
 They said I don’t have time to do this, so we can create an email drip campaigns.
 Hey RAs, have you ever bought something from Amazon?

 And then you go, Hey, please rate the service Amazon’s doing that, not the client.
 So, um, we do all things like that.
-We try to encourage business owners, to look, do your business, but if there’s something you could do to help it like reviews are really simple.
+We try to encourage business owners to look, do their business, but if there’s something you could do to help it like reviews are really simple.
 Just do it.
 I mean, it’s better if they do it than we ask for it cuz we’re an outside company.

 So sometimes you just gotta roll up the sleeves and make it happen.
 Gary, why do I have to have an optimized HTML site map and an XML site map on my website?
 What the heck is that?
 Uh, sorry.
-I was reading the warning label here on some, uh, narcotics you were looking at the barcode.
+I was reading the warning label here on some narcotics you were looking at the barcode.
 Yeah.
 What is this barcode?

 So Google wants a quick fix.
-They go to your site, and they find the XML site map index, the entire site, then they’re gone.
+They go to your site and find the XML site map index, the entire site, then they’re gone.
 Right.
 So that’s great.
 And HTML site math is kind of like the index of a.
 Hey, I want to go to chapter four right away.
 Flip it over there.
 Boom.
 So if you’re looking for, yeah.
 So if you’re looking for something specific on a website, you can go to this HTML site map, and it’s kind of like that index.

 Okay.
 I just wanna go here, click it, and you’re there.
 It also helps out search engines, crawl the site better, or go through the site to pull your information.
 Let’s say that I’m listing right now.
 And I say, okay, Dr. Robert Z and this guy, Dr. Z, I’m gonna look your website up for quick here.
 Okay.
 Let’s just, I’m gonna look up, uh, Tulsa.